-The benefit of having a green credit card are that you can use your points to help the environment, to support eco-friendly companies, and for specific other purposes.
+The benefit of having a green credit card is that you can use your points to help the environment, to support eco-friendly companies, and for specific other purposes.

 Many green cards offer special deals for users who have certain things in common such as buying organic food, traveling out of the country, or avoiding currency conversion fees.

 The other benefit is not having to worry about catching up on interest rates.
 By using any credit card (green or traditional) responsibly, such as paying off your balance each month and staying within your credit limit, you can avoid paying interest on cash advances and balance transfers, as well as other fees.

 However, if you are considering opening a new credit card account with them it might be wise to find a card that has a 0 percent introductory rate for several months.

 After the 0 percent period is over, you will have to pay a higher interest rate so if you can’t afford to pay off your balance within a few month’s time, avoid opening a new credit card account with them.

 How does social responsibility come into play?
 Just like green credit cards offer you more points when you shop at socially responsible businesses, using your card to make purchases in foreign currency rewards you with points as well.